cjacker/opensource-toolchain-stm8/README.md

 # Hardware requirements

 You need:
-* a development board with STM8 MCU.
+* A development board with STM8 MCU.
-* a STLINK USB adapter(no matter version) with SWIM interface (and 5v VCC), for flashing and debugging.
+* A STLINK USB adapter(no matter version) with SWIM interface (and 5v VCC), for flashing and debugging.
-* optional, a USB/UART adapter if there is no one on development board. it can be used for UART flashing/programming when bootloader enabled, but lack of debugging support.
+* Optional, a USB/UART adapter if there is no one on development board. it can be used for UART flashing when bootloader enabled, but lack of debugging support.

 # Toolchain overview

-The opensource toolchain for STM8 under linux consist of:
+The opensource toolchain for STM8 under linux consists of:
-* SDCC as compiler
+* Compiler, SDCC
-* stm8flash, flashing with STLINK adapter
+* Debugger, OpenOCD/stm8-binutils-gdb and a STLINK adapter is mandary.
-* stm8gal, flashing with USB/UART adapter
+* SDKs, includes baremetal programming, Official SPL SDK and STM8_headers.
-* openocd/stm8-binutils-gdb as debugger, a STLINK adapter is mandary.
+* Flashing tool, stm8flash with STLINK adapter and stm8gal with USB/UART adapter

 # SDCC Compiler
 Most Linux distributions shipped SDCC in their repositories.
 You can install it by yum or apt.